uniba-swt/LetSynchronise/docs/README.md

 assumed and created with the name `Default` and a speedup of `1`.
 When a task instance is being executed on a core, the core is tagged to the execution interval (`instance.currentCore.name`).

+Cores can be assigned to devices that have been defined in the the platform.
+Devices communicate over a network using some protocol.
+Protocol delays (for data encapsulation and decapsulation) can be defined for each device, and network delays can be defined between pairs of devices.
+If no device has been defined for the platform, all cores are assumed to be on the same device with the name `Default` and a speedup of `1`.

 Memory modules can be defined and edited, but are not yet supported in the Design and Analyse tabs of LetSynchronise.